gabek/GitYourFeedback/README.md

 ## License

-GitYourFeedack is available under the MIT license.
+GitYourFeedback is available under the MIT license.
 See the LICENSE file for more info.